webthingorg/devtools-frontend/docs/material3_guidelines.md

 ### Troubleshooting

-1. For hover/focus colors for elements which background color is other than `--sys-color-cdt-base-container` or in case you need an opaque hover color use [state layer technique](https://carbon.googleplex.com/google-material-3/pages/interaction-states/state-layers).
+1. For hover/focus colors for elements which background color is other than `--sys-color-devtools-base` or in case you need an opaque hover color use [state layer technique](https://carbon.googleplex.com/google-material-3/pages/interaction-states/state-layers).
     See [example CL](crrev.com/c/5003859)